railsuser2014/openobject-doc-book-en/source/features/shipping_management.rst

 ---------------------

 * Deliveries costs and orders are computed automatically
-* Automatic invoices based on deliveries
+* Automatic invoicing based on deliveries
-* Integrated with quality management system
+* Integrated with the quality management system

 Links:
 ------